zradmila/dependencies/README.md

 (2) A public IP address identifies you to the wider internet so that all the information you’re searching for can find you.
 A private IP address is used within a private network to connect securely to other devices within that same network.
 (3) When we enter 'google.com' into the web browser, the following things happens:
 - The browser checks the cache for a DNS record to find the corresponding IP address of maps.google.com.
 DNS(Domain Name System) is a database that maintains the name of the website (URL) and the particular IP address it links to.
-Every single URL on the internet has a unique IP address assigned to it.
-The IP address belongs to the computer which hosts the server of the website we are requesting to access.
 To find the DNS record, the browser checks four caches: browser cache, OS cache, router cache and ISP cache.
 -  If the requested URL is not in the cache, ISP’s DNS server initiates a DNS query to find the IP address of the server that hosts google.com.
 - The browser initiates a TCP connection with the server.
 - The browser sends an HTTP request to the webserver.